osakared/grig/README.md

 See the [haxe grig documentation](https://grig.tech/)

 Formerly the home of the grig documentation.
 That has now been moved to [grig.tech](https://gitlab.com/haxe-grig/grig.tech).
-This will probably be used later for example projects.
+This is now used for example projects.